mrsool/redis_hash_store/README.md

 ```

 ## Usage
-This gem is just adding new functionality to `RedisCacheStore`.
-So all previous logic is not affected.
+This gem simply adds new functionality to `RedisCacheStore`, so all existing logic in that class is not affected.

 Here is a list of available methods: